How to Set Up DLP in NetDocuments (Step-by-Step)

 image

-However, when I close it, it will immediately go away.
+However, when I close it, it disappears immediately.

 When I attempt to use Email Copy, it will be prevented: